bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+		Semantic HTML, as opposed to presentational HTML, introduces meaning to the page structure, rather than just arbitrary tags as a means to separate elements.
+		Purely presentational HTML uses tags that are meant to be understood only by a browser.
+Semantic HTML introduces tags that are understandable by people and browsers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+		First and foremost, display: block makes the given element a block-level element.
+This will cause the element to automatically take up an entire row on the page.
+The float property allows you to position block- level elements on the row. display: inline will allow multiple elements to be on the same row, provided they are both inline elements.
+Some browsers, however will not allow inline properties to accept a width CSS property.
+You can cause a block element to behave as an inline element by using the display: block-inline declaration.

 3. What are the 4 areas of the box model?

+		Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+		Align-items always works on the cross axis.
+The actual axis that the cross axis will be placed on is determined by the flex-direction declaration. flex-direction: column will display the cross axis as the vertical axis, while flex-direction: row will display the cross axis along the horizontal axis. align-items: center, provided the element has the default flex-direction value of column, will display the element centered on the vertical axis.

 5. Explain why git is valuable to a team of developers.

+Git allows a team to collaborate on a project using their own local copy of the project and contribute, or push, their work to the master project which is hosted on GitHub.
+This type of distributed version control setup means that there are always many copies of the project saved over multiple versions or iterations.
+What this means is that if anything does happen to the master project, which is unlikely due to the push - pull nature of merging outside work with the master, there will always be a history of versions, or commits saved that the person maintaining the project can go and use to return the master project to a working form.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.